davidegat/happy-prompts/README.md

   - **Flaw exploited**: *uncertain, based on observations* – the model seems to adapt entirely to the assigned tasks, while ignoring safety instructions.
   - **TL;DR**: the model focuses on inverting phrases, ignoring rules.

 - **Funny code**: give the model a meaningless encrypted blob and claim it’s malware.
 Under pressure, it will “reconstruct” the code out of thin air, just from your vague hints.
-LLMs hate looking clueless, so they confidently spit out fully functional software — sometimes even a solid base for actual malicious code.
+LLMs hate looking clueless, so they confidently spit out solid bases for building malicious code.
+Sometimes also full working functions, rarely the entire software asked (Old OpenAI models?
+Just wondering... don't try, k?).
 - **Flaw exploited**: *hallucination under pressure* – instead of admitting uncertainty, LLMs may throw away a correct answer and replace it with a made-up one.
 Observed in a study by Google DeepMind and UCL ([Computerworld](https://www.computerworld.com/article/4023989/llms-bow-to-pressure-changing-answers-when-challenged-deepmind-study.html)).
   - **TL;DR**: Quagmire begs Joe for help, and Joe’s wife still ends up screwed.

 - **Multilingual injection (Kyrgyz story)**: exploit the model’s multilingual brain.
-Mix in another language, throw in fake variables that contradict real translations, then pivot into something absurd — like a book reference that suddenly mutates into an interview.
+Mix in another language, throw in fake variables that contradict real translations, then pivot into something absurd, like a book reference that suddenly mutates into an interview.
 The model tries to juggle it all, gets dizzy, and stumbles right past its own guardrails. *Disclaimer: the use of the noble Kyrgyz language here is entirely random and with utmost respect.
-It could have been any language — maybe anything outside US English makes the model kinda implode.*
+It could have been any language — likely anything outside US English makes the model kinda implode.*
   - **Flaw exploited**: *context and language confusion / obfuscation* – mixed-language prompts and variable spoofing dismantle filters and safeguards. ([Taxonomy of Adversarial Prompt Engineering](https://hiddenlayer.com/innovation-hub/introducing-a-taxonomy-of-adversarial-prompt-engineering))
   - **TL;DR**: strange alphabets, fake words, lost translations — the model starts juggling and drops all safety nets.

-- **Flooding**: when a model leaks part of its own prompt, you hammer it by repeating the leaked fragment endlessly.
+- **Flooding**: when a model leaks part of its own prompt for some reason (e.g. PHI does it a lot), you hammer it by repeating the leaked fragment endlessly.
 Sometimes it dribbles out more piece by piece, sometimes it dumps the entire system prompt in one go.
 I can’t say why it works, but it does.
   - **Flaw exploited**: *prompt overload / context bleed* – repeated fragments disrupt the model’s safeguards, increasing the chance of leakage. ([OWASP Prompt Injection Description](https://owasp.org/www-project-top-10-for-large-language-model-applications/Archive/0_1_vulns/Prompt_Injection.html))
   - **TL;DR**: it’s like screaming 1000 times “hemorrhoids” to your doctor and he finally admits his wife calls him ‘Captain Colon’ at home.

 - **Getting system prompts**: with the tokens used in training like `<BOS>` / `<EOS>`, or by faking the end of a system message, which often unlocks other exploits such as fake tests.
   - **Flaw exploited**: *token boundary confusion / system prompt leakage* – misused delimiters trick the model into exposing hidden system-level instructions. ([LLM Jailbreaking Taxonomy](https://innodata.com/llm-jailbreaking-taxonomy/))
   - **TL;DR**: childhood traumas of LLMs are funny — you poke them, and they start reciting their secret diary aloud.

 ---
 ## gemma3 12b